Men's rugby league Ashes: Australia vs Great Britain

 The first rugby league Ashes tour began on 27 September 1908, when the side arrived in England.
 They played their first Ashes Test against (despite being called England) in December in London, with two further tests played.
 The vast majority of subsequent series were played as a best of three competition.

 In 1911–12 and 1921–22, the Australia team included New Zealand players so were styled "Australasia" for these series.

-In the 1929–30 Ashes series both the teams won one game and one game was drawn; so a further match was held to determine the outcome.
+In the 1929–30 Ashes series both teams won one game and one game was drawn, so a further match was held to determine the outcome.

-In 1948, Greater Britain had officially adopted the name after going by "Northern Union XIII", "England", and "The Lions" across previous tours.
+In 1948, Greater Britain officially adopted the name after being named "Northern Union XIII", "England", and "The Lions" on previous tours.

 Since 1964 the Harry Sunderland Medal is awarded to the best Australian player in a home Ashes series.

 Great Britain's last win was in 1970.

-Australia won 13 consecutive Ashes, 5 of those (1979, 1982, 1984, 1986 and 2003) being 3–0 series, and saw a record 15 game wining streak between 1978 and 1988 which was ended by a famous third test victory for Great Britain in Sydney by 26–12.
+Australia won 13 consecutive Ashes, 5 of those (1979, 1982, 1984, 1986 and 2003) being 3–0 series wins, and saw a record 15 game winning streak between 1978 and 1988 which was ended by a famous third test victory for Great Britain in Sydney by 26–12.

 The 1982 Kangaroos became the first side to go through a tour of Great Britain and France undefeated (something never achieved on a Lions tour, though they came close in 1954 losing just 2 games).
 This earned the team the nickname "The Invincibles".
 The 1986 Kangaroos repeated this feat and would be known as "The Unbeatables".

 In 1997 a Super League Test series of three matches between Great Britain and Australia was played with the Australia side being made up of Super League aligned players, however this is not considered an Ashes series.

 The Ashes were contested only twice after this, in 2001 and 2003, both won by Australia.